Lyonsmasawa/Disney-plus-X/README.md

 This is a Disney+ Clone.

 ## Language used
-This page is made with REACT js.
+This page is made with REACT js plus Firebase.

 ## To use the template.
 ```